 When we feel stressed, our fight-or-flight hormones surge into action, flooding the body with adrenaline and cortisol, which elevate our heart rates and blood pressure and encourage the release of glucose – our body’s primary form of energy - into the bloodstream.

 While our ancestors used those stress hormones to dredge up the energy to run – usually to escape some kind of wild animal – our contemporary stressors usually don’t require us to run away, even if we’d love nothing more than to flee our stressful day at the office.

-So while our contemporary stress factors are nothing like those prehistoric events, our bodies see each of the little things each day that stresses us out – traffic, a morning spent bribing your 6-year-old out of wearing her ballerina outfit on the first day of school, coffee spilled over the computer keyboard – much as a tiger about to attack right as we’re trying to draw our latest hieroglyphic.
+So, while our contemporary stress factors are nothing like those prehistoric events, our bodies see each of the little things each day that stress us out – traffic, a morning spent bribing your 6-year-old out of wearing her ballerina outfit on the first day of school, coffee spilled over the computer keyboard – much as a tiger about to attack right as we’re trying to draw our latest hieroglyphic.